 - 1769: John Harris of Boston, Massachusetts created the first spinet piano.

-- 1809: The second theater of the Royal Opera House in London destroyed the original theater a year earlier.
+- 1809: The second theatre of the Royal Opera House in London destroyed the original theatre a year earlier.

 - 1810: Chile declares independence from Spain.